GSA/idmanagement.gov/_buy/fips201apl-cards.md

 ## Legacy PIV Cards

 Legacy PIV cards are no longer approved for purchase by the FIPS 201 Evaluation Program.
-Any cardstock designated as “legacy” is placed on this legacy list as well as the [Removed Product List](../buy/removed-products-list/).
+Any cardstock designated as “legacy” is placed on this legacy list and on the [Removed Product List](../buy/removed-products-list/).
 However, some federal agencies still need to procure the legacy cardstock to use while existing systems are being upgraded.
 Agencies must stop using cardstock on the legacy list by **June 30, 2024**.

+Legacy PIV cards include the following:

 - Gemalto IDCore 3020 v1, 128k dual-interface with ActivIdentity Digital Identity Applet Suite – APL# 1244
 - Giesecke & Devrient StarSign(R) SmartCafe(R) Expert 144K with PIV Applet – APL# 525